Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Spectral Expansion for Odd Order

 \section{Spectral Expansion for Odd Order}

-In this section we consider the case $n=2\mu-1$ which is simpler than the case $n=2\mu.$ Moreover, we consider the odd order case so that it helps to read the complicated even order case.
-As it was noted in the introduction in the case $n=2\mu-1$ the set $A\cap Q$ is finite.
-Denote the points of $A\cap\lbrack0,2\pi)$ by $t_{1},t_{2},...,t_{s}$, where
+In this section we consider the simply case $n=2\mu+1$ so that it helps to read the complicated case $n=2\mu$.
+The main reason of the simplicity of the odd case is that in the case the number of elements of $A\cap Q$ and the number of multiple Bloch eigenvalues are finite (see Remark 1).
+Denote the points of $A\cap\lbrack0,2\pi)$ by $t_{1}<t_{2}<...<t_{s}$ and introduce the set

-By \textit{Result of [18]} (see introduction) for $n=2\mu-1$\ the number of multiple eigenvalues of $L_{t_{j}}$ is finite.
-Therefore using the Definition 2 and taking into account that under condition (2) the eigenfunction $\Psi_{k,t}^{\ast}$ of the adjoint operator $L_{t}^{\ast}$ for $t\in \lbrack0,2\pi]$ satisfies (10) we obtain the following:

-\begin{proposition} If $n=2\mu-1$, then the operator $L$ has at most finite number spectral singularities and has no spectral singularity at infinity. \end{proposition}